grafana/k8s-monitoring-helm/examples/terraform-deployment/README.md

 ## Deploying

-Simply run `terraform init` and `terraform apply` to deploy this Helm chart to your cluster.
+Run `terraform init` and `terraform apply` to deploy this Helm chart to your cluster.

 ```shell
 $ terraform init